tinuwalther/tinuwalther.github.io/_posts/dev/2023-09-24-pclivirtmachine.md

 ## Get-View vs. Get-VM

-The performance wiht Get-View is much better than Get-VM:
+The performance with Get-View is much better than Get-VM:

 ````powershell
 Connect-ViServer -Server "vcenter.example.com"